ianpaul10/dotfiles/README.md

 # dotfiles

 Collection of config files and scripts for my personal Mac setup.
+To setup this config for a new mac, simply run `bash install.sh` from the root of this repo

 ## Neovim files